tylerkrupicka/chat/docs/README.md

 Difficulty: _very hard_

 For anyone really in to encryption, you can look at sending messages that are fully encrypted (are completely private).
-These systems usually work by having users exhange keys using a system called Diffie-Hellman Key Exchange.
+These systems usually work by having users exchange keys using a system called Diffie-Hellman Key Exchange.
 Some libraries that might be a helpful start are [pyDH](https://github.com/amiralis/pyDH) and [python-axolotl](https://github.com/tgalal/python-axolotl) which uses the Signal messenger encryption protocol.